 - Helps ward off depression and lethargy by giving you something to work towards

-It is important to know that the size and scope of your goals is not important.
+It is important to know that the size and scope of your goals are not important.
 What matters is that you live every day with motivation.

 How to get motivated – Step 1